deysitirado36/Latin102/translation3.md

 3 - Identify the form of the adjective maiorem (gender, case, number, degree).

-- Masculine, accusative, singular, comparative
+- Masculine, accusative, singular, comparative ❌ **The form *maiorem* could be masculine, but what word does it modify in this sentence?**

 4 - Explain the construction of the verbal unit flumine admisso.